deltadefi-protocol/gov/hydra-trading-infrastructure-budget/info-action.md

 - Scale **Hydra and indexing infrastructure** to handle growing order and volume loads;
 - Improve **wallet and protocol integrations**, making it easy for users and other Cardano dApps to use DeltaDeFi as a liquidity source;
-- Extend markets to include **other core USD-centric pairs**, and selected CNT pairs where depth and tight spreads matter; and
+- Extend markets to include other pairs, and selected CNT pairs where depth and tight spreads matter; and
 - Design the platform so that **AI-driven liquidity agents and automated trading systems** can integrate via APIs in future roadmap phases, without adding complexity to this budget period.

 **Outcome:** DeltaDeFi functions as a **reliable, API-friendly trading venue** that Cardano projects, CNT issuers and larger participants can build on.